otrv4/otrv4/otrv4.md

 long-term public keys; since the forging keys are not needed for normal operation, they may be stored offline.
-Additionally, long-term forging keys don't need to be generated like the "honest" long-term public keys; they can be a random valid point on the curve, as described in [Public keys, Shared Prekeys and Fingerprints](#public-keys-shared-prekeys-and-fingerprints) section.
+Additionally, long-term forging keys don't need to be generated like the "honest" long-term public keys; they can be a random valid point on the curve, as described in [Public keys, Shared Prekeys, Forging keys and Fingerprints](#public-keys-shared-prekeys-forging-keys-and-fingerprints) section.
 Alternatively, the forging secret keys can be destroyed immediately after generation.
 This last technique have to be implemented as an option for
 users: a secure messaging application should ask users whether or not they would